Movers and SHAKERS

 Is the infrastructure bill “reckless and harmful” to the crypto market?
 At least one senator thinks so.
-The bill passed today 69-30 in the Senate; it will likely see a House vote on it in the Fall.
-The concern is that within the bill is the tax treatment for some in the digital currency industry that is arduous or even impossible.
+The bill passed today 69-30 in the Senate; it will likely see a House vote in the Fall.
+The concern is that within the bill is tax treatment for some in the digital currency industry that is arduous or even impossible.

 The 2,702-page bill has now been passed in one branch of Congress.
-Despite the title “Infrastructure,” the bill contains IRS rules that impact the blockchain industry within the U.S. As passed, the language that challenges those involved within the U.S. is the crypto-tax that provides that miners, stakers, network validators, software developers and others may be defined as brokers for tax-reporting purposes.
+Despite the title “Infrastructure,” the bill contains IRS rules that impact the blockchain industry within the U.S. As passed, the language that challenges those involved within the U.S. is the crypto-tax that provides that miners, network validators, software developers, and others may be defined as brokers for tax-reporting purposes.
 According to a glossary on the FINRA website, a broker is defined as:

 Broker - An individual who acts as an intermediary between a buyer and seller of securities and who executes such transactions.

 The Securities and Exchange Commission (SEC) is similar: